entrapta-dev/dotfiles/README.md

 dotfiles and configs for heron laptop
 this readme is a work in progress
 so are the dotfiles
-honestly, I have n =o idea what I'm doing
+honestly, I have no idea what I'm doing

 ## The list
 - sway